Francisco del Rosario Sánchez: Central Government Board

+First exile and Return

+As a sad paradox of fate, six months after the consummation of National Independence, on August 22, 1844, the Central Government Board led by Pedro Santana, issued a resolution declaring the Trinitario chiefs (Duarte, Sánchez and Mella) "traitors to the Homeland” and deported them in perpetuity.
+Sánchez was exiled to Europe on August 26, 1844, along with Mella.
 However, tragedy struck while on board the ship, which crashed off the coast of Ireland, killing many of the people on the ship.
 The survivors, of which included Sánchez and Mella, found themselves in Dublin.
-In December 1844, they relocated to the United States, and later settling in Curaçao.
+In December 1844, they relocated to New York.
+From there, Sánchez moved to Curaçao.
+Mella, on the other hand, resettled in neighboring Puerto Rico.

 His life in Curaçao was very simple.
+He settled in the suburb community of Pietermaai, located in the capital city of Willemstad.
 He took a job as a teacher, where he taught Spanish and other subjects in the company of companions of his friend, Juan José Illás.
 This allowed him to meet Leoncia Rodríguez, a Curaçaoan woman, with whom he established a romantic relationship, thus conceiving a daughter.
-However, Sánchez had received the tragic news that his aunt, Maria Trinidad Sánchez, had been tortured and executed by Santana for refusing to name the conspirators against him on February 27, 1845, exactly one year after the independence from Haiti.
-Sanchez's elder half-brother, Andrés, Nicolás de Barías and José del Carmen Figueroa were also shot.
+However, Sánchez had received the tragic news that his aunt, María Trinidad Sánchez, had been tortured and executed by Santana for refusing to name the conspirators against him on February 27, 1845, exactly one year after the independence from Haiti.
+Sánchez's elder half-brother, Andrés, Nicolás de Barías and José del Carmen Figueroa were also shot.

-In 1848, Manuel Jimenes, the newly elected president, granted an amnesty which allowed the return of Sanchez and many of the exiled patriots back to the country.
-Sanchez returned to the Dominican Republic during a very crucial time.
-He had returned just in time to find that his parents, Olaya del Rosario and Narsisso Sanchez, were still alive.
+In 1848, Manuel Jimenes, the newly elected president, granted an amnesty which allowed the return of Sánchez and many of the exiled patriots back to the country.
+Sánchez returned to the Dominican Republic during a very crucial time.
+He had returned just in time to find that his parents, Olaya del Rosario and Narciso Sánchez, were still alive.
 However, by the beginning of February 1849, Olaya del Rosario became seriously ill.
 Longing to enjoy her presence, both Sánchez and his father came to an agreement that her end was near.
 He continued to be by her side until her unfortunate death on March 2, 1849.
 Before her death, Sánchez reconnected with his old girlfriend, Balbina Peña, later marrying her.
 The two would remain wed until Sánchez's death.

-On his return, Sanchez held many important positions in government.
-He was appointed Commander of Arms for the city of Santo Domingo by Jimenes.
-However, almost immediately after assuming office, Faustin Soulouque, the new ruler of Haiti, ensued a new invasion into the territory.
-This invasion accumulated into the Battle of Las Carreras, in which Sánchez participated with Mella, Santana, and Antonio Duvergé.
-Following the decisive victory of the Dominicans, Sánchez wrote a testimony, in which he writes:
+In addition, the widowed Narciso Sánchez would later remarry with Emelie Wincler Pitineli, a native of Curaçao, procreating María Teresa Sánchez Wincler in 1852.